AndrewMaksimchuk/mixlab/README.md

-# mixlab
+# Mixlab

-Nuxt.js plus tailwindcss
+Nuxt.js plus Tailwindcss
+You can see the result at this [link](https://andrewmaksimchuk.github.io/mixlab/)!